molangning/bypass/README.md

 To gain access to private mirrors, get the link from someone you know or send a message to me at emailproxy1423[AT]duck(DoT)com.

+### Self hosted mirrors

+Self hosting can be done, but the intstructions may be unclear.
+If it's too unclear just open a new issue and I can try and help you.
+Found a new platform to host the platform?
+Do share it with me through the email if you can.

 ## Help this project

 We need more usage data and users for this project so please share this to your friends.